Daily Encouragement Net

 Who are you?
 Cyberspace can be mysterious and anonymous, so let us tell you a little about us and our family.

 We consider ourselves online chaplains and normally spend several hours each weekday morning on this aspect of our ministry.
 Brooksyne edits my writings and often adds her own thoughts, a prayer and note.
 We share together on the podcast (audio version).

-Since our ministry is encouragement we now use Daily Encouragement to describe all phases of our work for Christ.In addition to this online ministry we serve as corporate chaplains in several local companies here in south central Pennsylvania.
+Since our ministry is encouragement we now use Daily Encouragement to describe all phases of our work for Christ.In addition to this online ministry we serve as corporate chaplains in about ten local companies here in south central Pennsylvania.
 We also have ministry opportunities in prisons, hospitals, nursing homes, conferences and speaking in various churches.

 From 2001-2004 I served with Marketplace Chaplains USA, a national company which provides chaplaincy service to companies.
 Prior to that I pastored in Massachusetts for seven 1/2 years and in northwest Pennsylvania for nearly sixteen years.